Key Takeaways of Formatting SD Card to NTFS on Android:

 To Sum Up

 Regarding the topic "how to format SD card to NTFS", we come up with three free & effective ways for you.
 Each SD card formatting method does well in NTFS format without noticeable limits.
-One difference is that the native Windows programs will format your SD card by erasing data on it, while the third-party EaseUS Partition Master can directly convert the SD card from one file system to NTFS without affecting data.
+One difference is that the native Windows programs will format your SD card by erasing data on it, while the third-party EaseUS Partition Master Free can directly convert the SD card from one file system to NTFS without affecting data.

 As a matter of fact, chances are that Windows Explorer and Disk Management can hardly format SD card to FAT32 as it did to NTFS, particularly when the SD card capacity exceeds 32GB.
 This is a long-term defect, and that's why you'll have to apply EaseUS Partition Master to format a 64GB SD card to FAT32.